 As at the date hereof, the directors and officers of the Issuer currently own, directly or indirectly, or exercise control or direction over, 1,500,000 Common Shares, or 13.25% of the issued and outstanding Common Shares.
 An additional 250,000 Common Shares, or 2.21% of the issued and outstanding Common Shares, are held by Alcaron Capital Corp., which is owned and controlled by Gregg J. Sedun's spouse.
-After the completion of the Offering, and prior to the exercise of any other outstanding rights to acquire Common Shares (including the Agent's Warrants), the directors and officers of the Issuer will own approximately 8.34% of the issued and outstanding Common Shares if the Offering is achieved.
+After the completion of the Offering, and prior to the exercise of any other outstanding rights to acquire Common Shares (including the Agent's Warrants), the directors and officers of the Issuer will own approximately 9.78% of the issued and outstanding Common Shares if the Minimum Offering is achieved and approximately 9.19% of the issued and outstanding Common Shares if the Maximum Offering is achieved.